DraxFM/Scribd-Bypasser/README.md

+> [!NOTE]
+> This Project has been archived as Scribd has sunset the traditional document blurring when not being signed in, making this program technically obsolete.
+As of 09/17/2025 you can still locally download the webpage to your device with all pages unblurred but this might break anytime in the future.
+As of right now this project will not receive any further support or updates.
+Thank you for using!

 > [!CAUTION]
 > This tool is comparable to a web scraper and does not use any illegit methods to achieve its goals!